The $K$-theory of the Compact Quantum Group $SU_q(2)$ for $q=-1$

-Furthermore all the Haar states are faithful. \end{proposition} \begin{proof} For $|q|<1$ see \cite[4.3, Theorem 14]{KlimykSchmuedgen} for the formula and \cite{Nagy} for the faithfulness of $h_{q}$.
-In the commutative case consider the Haar integral on $SU(2)$ and use the spherical coordinate system to verify the above equalities directly. \end{proof}
+Furthermore, all the Haar states are faithful. \end{proposition} \begin{proof} For $|q|<1$ see \cite[4.3, Theorem 14]{KlimykSchmuedgen1997} for the characterisation and \cite{Nagy1993} for the faithfulness of $h_{q}$.
+For $q=1$, the Haar integral on $C(SU(2))$ coincides with the Haar state.
+By applying to the spherical coordinate system, one can then verify the above equalities directly. \end{proof}

-We now represent $C(SU_{-1}(2))$ as a sub-$C^{*}$-algebra of $M_{2}(C(SU(2)))$.
-Shortly after this work was finished, Adam Skalski informed the author of Zakrzewskis work \cite{Zakrzewski}.
-He shows a more general result, namely that a $2\times2$ quantum group can be considered as a sub-$C^{*}$-algebra of the $C^{*}$-algebra of continuous functions on the classical group with values in $M_{2}(\mathbb C)$.
-For the convenience of the reader we shall give our proof here.